 According to the U.S. Census, one in five Americans lives with a disability.
-As the leading non-profit provider of services for individuals with autism, developmental disabilities, physical and mental disabilities, and other special needs, Easter Seals' network of nearly 100 affiliates across the country provides health and human services to more than one million people each year.
+As the leading non-profit provider of services for individuals with autism, developmental disabilities, physical and mental disabilities, and other special needs, Easter Seals' network of more than 700 service centers across the country provides health and human services to more than one million people each year.
 Easter Seals' services address the needs of children and adults who are disabled at birth, through injury or illness and by the aging process.

 Easter Seals' primary services include: